 Colleges Have Entered An Amenities Arms Race To Attract New Students

 Part of the motivation behind the upgrades has been to keep pace with students’ changing expectations.
 The closet-sized rooms and ramen noodles of the past do not meet today's higher standards of living.
-As more students opt to live on campus, universities need facilities that promote a more residential atmosphere to supplement academic life.
+As more students prefer to live on campus throughout college, universities need facilities that can accommodate upperclassmen, and promote a more residential atmosphere to supplement academic life.

-Of the 50% of non-academic spaces built by higher education institutions in the last few years, new dorms make up 35%.
+Of the non-academic spaces being built by higher education institutions in the last few years, new dorms make up 70%.
 At Boston University, when 33 Harry Agganis Way opened in 2009, the 26-story and 19-story towers brought luxury-style condo living to 960 sophomores, juniors and seniors.
 The apartments boast 180-degree views of the city, walk-in closets, air conditioning and spacious rooms.
 Academic institutions are betting students will pay up to live in the high-end dorm.

-Dining halls have shifted focus toward more holistic meal plans, and universities are going beyond the all-you-can-eat buffet-style dining.
-At High Point University in North Carolina, students can take advantage of a private steakhouse, and South Dakota State has a dairy bar with 60 flavors of homemade ice cream.
+Dining halls have also shifted focus; more holistic meal plans, and universities are going beyond the all-you-can-eat buffet-style dining, to offering current trends like restaurant style eating and fast-casual customizable options.
+At High Point University in North Carolina, students can take advantage of a private steakhouse, South Dakota State has a dairy bar with 60 flavors of homemade ice cream, and UMass Amherst boasts a customizable sushi bar in every dining hall.
 At Kenyon College in Gambier, Ohio, unlimited dining hall swipes ensure students never go hungry.

 Colleges have opted for more experiential services, and recreation and athletic facilities represent some of the more outlandish renovations.
 The University of Missouri now offers the Lazy-River Beach Club, an indoor beach with a grotto said to be modeled after the one at the Playboy Mansion.
 At Michigan Technology University in Houghton, Michigan, students have access to local ski resorts.